fabioarnold/tigerbeetle/src/vopr_hub/SETUP.md

 sudo apt install golang-go
 ```

-Add two users, namely voprrunner and voprhub.
-This creates separation between the two different functions of the server.
+Add two users, namely `voprrunner` and `voprhub`.
+This creates *separation of concerns* between the two functions of the server.

-The voprrunner will continuously run the VOPR and send any bugs to the VOPR Hub.
+The `voprrunner` will continuously run the VOPR and send any bugs to the VOPR Hub.

-This will require setting passwords for the respective users
+This will require setting passwords for the respective users:

 ```bash
 sudo adduser voprhub